hoducninh/rainbow-challenge/README.md

 3. Customers who make purchase at the date (`15th`) and before are less likely to churn.

 ## Answer on Discussion Problem

 ### Which are customers to send promotional e-mails to next month?

-To answer the question, we will write a fuction to give prediction on monthly basis.
+To answer the question, we will write a function to give prediction on monthly basis.
 The function allows us to pass in month in which we want to give prediction.
 This also ensures that when making predictions for one month, we're only using data from before than month.

 ![](imgs/month-prediction.png)